-If you’re knowledgeable about shorthand or have an eagle eye to editing files then this job suits you the most.
+If you’re knowledgeable about shorthand or have an eagle eye for editing files then this job suits you the most.
 Even if you’re not, you can still acquire the skills necessary to earn a 6-figure income with this course.

 Today, I’m excited to introduce to you someone who thrives as a successful Scopist for more than 40+ years.

-Its Linda Evenson, a true inspiration and the mastermind behind Internet Scoping School (…started way back in 1998!).
+It’s Linda Evenson, a true inspiration and the mastermind behind Internet Scoping School (…started way back in 1998!).
 Linda has been making a 6-figure income in this niche working from home.
 Scope School is the most thorough and effective scoping training program that teaches to do far more than edit transcripts for court reporters — how to build a successful scoping business.

 Want to learn more about Scoping?

-Hope this interview will give you a better insight into this lucrative less-known work from home opportunity.
+Hope this interview will give you a better insight into this lucrative less-known work-from-home opportunity.
 If you prefer to choose this amazing field as your career option, this mini-course will help you get a grip and turn it into a full-time business while enjoying time with your kids.